ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The Protocol Stack is not capable of being cloned.

 * MessageTooLarge:
-The Message size is too big for the Transport Services system to handle.
+The Message is too big for the Transport Services system to handle.

 * ProtocolFailed:
 The underlying Protocol Stack failed.